 Nagoya (名古屋市), Japan’s fourth-largest city, is the capital of Aichi Prefecture, located in central Honshū on Ise Bay, as well as the political, financial, and cultural centre of the Chubu Region, halfway between Tōkyō and Ōsaka.

-Nowadays, Nagoya is a modern metropolis with wide boulevards and thirty satellite cities within a forty-kilometer radius.
+Nowadays, Nagoya is a modern metropolis with wide boulevards and thirty satellite cities within a forty-kilometre radius.
 It has turned into an economic and industrial powerhouse after the war.
 The principal industries are automotive (Lexus, Mitsubishi Motors R&D) and automotive suppliers, transportation, chemicals, steel, robot industries, and ceramic ware.
 Nagoya has traditionally been known for its enamelware (七宝 shippō, cloisonné).
 Nagoya is also the seat of JR Central, the famous porcelain manufacturer Noritake, and various domestic and international enterprises.

 Things to see